SHIVARATHRI-VAMSHI/Music-Recommendation-System1/README.md

 ## 👨‍💻 Author

-Developed with ❤️ by Guthi Bharadwaz ✨
+Developed with ❤️ by Shivarathri Vamshi ✨

 ```